iusztinpaul/energy-forecasting/README.md

 `We recommend running the code along the articles to get the best out of this course, as we provide detailed instructions to set everything up.`

 **👇 Access the step-by-step lessons on Medium 👇**

+Here is a [high-level presentation](https://pub.towardsai.net/the-full-stack-7-steps-mlops-framework-6599a0c6e295) of all the components you will build during the course.

 1. [Batch Serving.
 Feature Stores.
 Feature Engineering Pipelines.](https://medium.com/towards-data-science/a-framework-for-building-a-production-ready-feature-engineering-pipeline-f0b29609b20f)
 2. [Training Pipelines.
 ML Platforms.
 Hyperparameter Tuning.](https://medium.com/towards-data-science/a-guide-to-building-effective-training-pipelines-for-maximum-results-6fdaef594cee)
 3. [Batch Prediction Pipeline.
 Package Python Modules with Poetry.](https://medium.com/towards-data-science/unlock-the-secret-to-efficient-batch-prediction-pipelines-using-python-a-feature-store-and-gcs-17a1462ca489)